jtibau/jtibau.github.io/about.md

 Research
 ========

-My research interests are in Human-Computer Interaction, Virtual Reality, Cognitive Psychology and CS Education.
-More speciffically, my research focus is on understanding naturalness and  affordances to improve the design of interaction techniques in virtual environments.
+My research interests are in Human-Computer Interaction, Social Computing and CS Education.
+I am currently studying Media Spaces in the home and inter-generational-sharing of experiences through music.

-I am currently looking for an advisor at VT.
-I have been attending various research group meetings as well as used this opportunity to have interesting conversations with the faculty here.
-As I am interested in HCI, the breath of opportunities offered by VT is stunning to me.
-I hope to update this section soon as I get more involved in the research being done by some of my professors and peers.

 Awards
 ======